Falls are the leading cause of injury-related emergency department visits — and the main cause of accidental deaths — among Americans 65 and older.

 Always use handrails when walking up and down stairs.
 Falls can happen at any age.
 Making it a rule to use the handrails could save you from a serious injury.

 3. Remove hazardous items from the floor

 Remove hazardous items from the floor that may trip people, such as stools and scatter rugs.

-4. Wear flatter, flexible shoes with good tread
+4. Wear low-heeled, flexible shoes with a good tread

 For women, it’s tempting to wear high heels, but flats are a safer option if you are worried about losing your balance.
 For men and women, be sure to wear shoes that have a good tread so you don’t slip on slippery floors.

 Place hand grips in the bath and shower and always use handrails when walking up and down stairs.
 Use adequate lighting or night lights to safely walk around your home at night.